Houston No-Hitters, Fifteen Times Plus a Historic Bonus

-Congratulations to Justin Verlander for his no-hitter against the Blue Jays on September 1, 2019!
+Congratulations to Framber Valdez for his complete-game no-hitter against the Guardians on August 1, 2023!

 Throwing a no-hitter is generally considered one of the ultimate accomplishments for a major league pitcher.
-The Astros are fortunate to have had thirteen no-hitters thrown in franchise history, tied for the highest of any team since 1962.
-And better yet, all but three have been tossed in front of hometown crowds in Houston.
+The Astros are fortunate to have had fifteen no-hitters thrown in franchise history, tied for the highest of any team since 1962.
+And better yet, all but four have been tossed in front of hometown crowds in Houston.

 Each no-hitter is special in it's own way.
 Don Nottebart's was the first in team history.
 Ken Johnson became the first pitcher in major-league history to lose a no-hitter.
 Don Wilson struck out 15 in his first no-hitter, and his second was a "revenge" no-hitter that came one day after the Astros were no-hit by Cincinnati.
 Ken Forsch's gem was the earliest ever in a major league season, while Nolan Ryan's made him the career leader in no-hitters, breaking a tie with Sandy Koufax.